chromatone/chromatone.center/theory/notes/alternative/abc/index.md

 ---
 title: ABC notation
-subtitle: A shorthand form of musical notation for computers
+description: A shorthand form of musical notation for computers

 date: 2021-09-15
 ---